dwavesystems/dwave-ocean-sdk/docs/quantum_research/example_not.rst

 :ref:`graph structure <qpu_topologies>` (the QPU's numerically indexed qubits) in a process known as :term:`minor-embedding`.

-The next code sets up a D-Wave system as the sampler.
+The next code sets up a D-Wave quantum computer as the sampler.

 .. include:: ../shared/examples.rst
     :start-after: start_default_solver_config